PKai94/AvaSwap/PRIVACY_POLICY.md

 3. HOW WE SHARE YOUR INFORMATION

-  We do not disclose user photographs or videos to third parties (with the exception of temporarily caching an encrypted version with our cloud providers, Google Cloud Platform and Amazon Web Services, to provide the photo and video editing features of the Apps).
+  We do not disclose user photographs or videos to third parties (with the exception of temporarily caching an encrypted version with our cloud providers, Google Cloud Platform, to provide the photo and video editing features of the Apps).
 We cannot share the photos and videos cached for processing as we do not store the encryption keys.

 If you have any questions regarding how the app protects your privacy, feel free to email me and I will definitely try to fix/help you.